-- CAPTURE.
+- User Tools.
+Under the NetWare Printer Connections window, select LPT Settings....
+The first parameter in the list is Hold. - CAPTURE.
 Issue the CAPTURE command with a HOLD option. - NPRINT.
 Issue the NPRINT command with a HOLD option.

-10. Troubleshooting Jobs Stuck in "Active" Status
+10. Troubleshooting Jobs Stuck in Active Status

-If your print job is stuck in "Active" status, one possibility is that the job is being sent slowly.
+If your print job is stuck in Active status, one possibility is that the job is being sent slowly.
 You can usually determine this on a laser printer if the light is blinking to indicate that it is receiving data.